 Your best chance to see narwhal is at the northern reaches of Baffin Island in spring when they congregate at the floe edge.
 You can get your opportunity to see narwhal, in pods of one to hundreds, close-up on these trips:

 Walrus are typically observed near the Arctic Circle, lying on the ice in groups.
 One of the best places to view walrus in the Arctic is Igloolik, Nunavut.
 See them by land and boat on Kings of the Arctic

 What kinds of animals can I see in the Arctic?

 The Canadian Arctic is home to some of the world’s most unique wildlife including polar bears, narwhal, beluga, walrus, bowhead whales, arctic fox and more.
 Get your opportunity to see these incredible animals up-close, in their natural habitats on one of our Arctic safaris or private journeys.
-If you have specific wildlife in mind that you’d like to see and photograph, our Arctic Travel Advisors are happy to help you plan a trip.
+If you have specific wildlife in mind that you’d like to see and photograph, our Arctic Travel Advisors are happy to help you plan an arctic tour.
 Fill out our Contact Us form to inquire.

 When and how can I see big ice, including icebergs and glaciers?